Best Canon wide-angle lenses

 |

-Available since late 2021, the Canon RF 16mm f/2.8 STM was a pleasant surprise from the brand with its attractive price and ultra-wide angle.
-Indeed, this lens presents itself as an affordable option.
-No longer do you need to spend over €1,500 to enjoy a wide aperture.
-Compared to the RF 15-30mm f/4.5-6.3 IS STM, this fixed 16mm is more compact and benefits from a constant aperture of f/2.8.
-Light and compact, the lens includes a 43mm filter diameter.
-It should be noted that the construction is entirely plastic, but this does not impact its quality.
+Available since late 2021, the Canon RF 16mm f/2.8 STM was a pleasant surprise, thanks to its attractive price and ultra-wide-angle of view.
+It is clearly positioned as an affordable option.
+You no longer need to spend more than €1,500 to get a bright ultra-wide-angle lens.
+Compared to the RF 15-30mm f/4.5-6.3 IS STM, this 16mm prime is more compact and offers a constant f/2.8 aperture.
+Light and compact, it accepts 43mm filters.
+The construction is entirely plastic, but that does not necessarily hurt its overall quality.
 However, it is neither weather-sealed nor stabilized.

-In terms of optical quality, this lens excels from f/2.8, but the edges lag behind, even when stopped down to f/4 or f/5.6.
-Optical flaws, including vignetting and distortion, are noticeable (although correctable).
-In summary, the lens offers a very good value for money for a compact and bright ultra-wide-angle.
-In my view, it’s a great deal!
+In terms of optical quality, this lens excels from f/2.8, but the edges are weaker, even after stopping down to f/4 or f/5.6.
+Optical flaws, including vignetting and distortion, are noticeable (although they can be corrected).
+In short, the lens offers very good value for a compact, bright ultra-wide-angle option.
+In my view, it’s a very good deal.

 6. Canon RF 24mm f/1.8 Macro IS STM